codex-corp/PromptVerse/README.md

 # PromptVerse

 PromptVerse is an open-source workspace for discovering, organizing, and transforming AI prompts.
-It combines a polished Next.js interface with a Prisma-backed API so teams can build, iterate, and share prompt libraries with confidence.
+It combines a polished Next.js interface with a SQLite-backed API so teams can build, iterate, and share prompt libraries with confidence.

 ## ✨ Highlights
 - **Rich prompt management** – curate prompts with categories, tags, favorites, and version history.
-- **Database-backed workflows** – create, edit, clone, and rate prompts with real Prisma models.
+- **Database-backed workflows** – create, edit, clone, and rate prompts stored in a shared SQLite catalog.
 - **Lightning-fast discovery** – advanced filtering and live search keep the right prompt a keystroke away.
 - **Built-in transformer** – open the transformer window from anywhere with <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>Space</kbd>.
 - **Offline-ready PWA** – install PromptVerse as a desktop experience on Windows 11 or any modern browser.